sepsalimi/ConcreteCrackDetection/README.md

 5) Open Image_Segmentation.ipynb for META's SAM object detection being utlized

-6) Open CrackDetection.py for utilizing both META's SAM, and the UNET model I saved.
-This is not done yet and work in progress.
+6) Open CrackDetection.py for utilizing both META's SAM, and the UNET model I trained.
+This model was adopted by my company and further progression cannot be shared.